Author: Laura Esquivel

 The story somehow does all this – captures all this pounding, zealous emotion and unreality – in simple, straight forward prose that actually compliments the layered nature of what is being described.
 This makes it feel more like an oral telling, like a fable spoken over the supper table.
 It’s this story told in this type of way that captures the fantastical side of our imaginations and makes us want to believe.

 The conclusion, with all this heart pounding and near bodice ripping, still isn’t spoiled by the narrator’s early revelation about Tita’s final fate, although I personally mourned over her ultimate choice.
-The ending is just as brilliant as the rest, closing a long-held metaphor that erupts into a flame of unforgettable magic and leaves readers wanting more of this strange, special writing, these weird and unforgettable stories.
+The ending of Like Water for Chocolate is just as brilliant as the rest, closing a long-held metaphor that erupts into a flame of unforgettable magic and leaves readers wanting more of this strange, special writing, these weird and unforgettable stories.

 – Frances Carden